SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 She moves the books to the center and places them down.

+"And then..."

 I ask, "What happens next?"

 Twilight squeezes me tighter.
 "Well, that depends."

 "On what?"

 "Pinkie, can we change the past?
-Can this date be real?
+Can we make this date real?
 Will you go out with me?"

-I can't think of what to say as the events of the date play over in my head.
-Every interaction replayed with a new intention.
+I can't think of what to say as I remember the events of the date.
+Everything replays in my head with a new intention.
 A blush overtakes my face as the realization hits.

 *I have a crush on Twilight.*

-I don't answer the question, I simply turn to Twilight and kiss her gently.
+I don't so anything, I simply turn to Twilight and kiss her gently.

 "Does that answer your question?"

-Twilight doesn't reply and kisses me again.
+Twilight returns the kiss.

 I wrap my hooves around her and hold her tight.